zacharywilkins/anonymizac/README.md

 }
 ```

 As you can see, users have included a great deal of personal information that could make it possible to locate them in the world.
 Take the first user input as an example.
 The user includes the size of her home `I have a 2,700 sq ft house`, the city where she lives `I live in Seattle`, and her name `Kate`.
-To comply with security measures such as GDPR and SOC 2, and most B2B service agreements in the Conversational AI industry, it is sufficient to anonymize data to the point that a single individual cannot be identified from their data.
+To comply with security measures such as GDPR and SOC 2, and most B2B service agreements in the AI industry, it is sufficient to anonymize data to the point that a single individual cannot be identified from their data.

 ## Scope